C029s-MOC/Arduino-USB-Coinmech/README.md

 HARDWARE REQUIREMENTS:

-1:The coin mechanism you purchase MUST HAVE an NC digital output (typivally the COIN wire and a NO/NC switch)
+1:The coin mechanism you purchase MUST HAVE an NC digital output (typically the COIN wire and a NO/NC switch)

 2:The board you purchase MUST BE 32u4 and SAMD based boards (Leonardo, Esplora, Zero, Due and MKR Family)